psolimine/psolimine/content/courses/datascience/index.md

 ---
-title: 'Data Science in Applied Economics'
+title: 'ECON 323 Quantitative Economic Modeling and Data Science (UBC)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here